 - $2.5 million increase in the State Budget.
 Restoration of the 20% lost in 2017 and dedicate $25.6 million to the CSP, expanding the availability of screening to low-income, under-, and uninsured residents.
 Additionally, New York State should establish a specific budget line item for operating expenses needed to implement the CSP and allocate $1 million in Fiscal Year 2023-24.
 These investments should be a down payment on a larger investment as part of New York State’s 2024-2029 Comprehensive Cancer Control Plan which is due to be released in 2023.

-- Support legislation to require health insurance to cover biomarker testing.
+- Passed the legislature, pending Governor's signature.
+Support legislation to require health insurance to cover biomarker testing.
 Progress in improving cancer outcomes increasingly involves the use of precision medicine.
 Biomarker testing is important step for accessing precision medicine including targeted therapies that can lead to improved survivorship and better quality of life for cancer patients.
 Nearly 60% of all cancer drugs approved in the last 5 years require or recommend biomarker testing before use.
 Biomarker testing is increasingly important for cancer care – and for the treatment of other diseases including arthritis, other autoimmune conditions and rare diseases, and possibly diseases like Alzheimer’s in the future.
 Not all communities are benefiting from the latest advancements in biomarker testing and precision medicine.
 Communities that have been excluded including communities of color, individuals with lower socioeconomic status, rural residents, and patients receiving care in non-academic medical centers are less likely to receive biomarker testing.
 Improving coverage for and access to biomarker testing across insurance types is key to reducing health disparities.

 - NYSPHA Biomarker Testing Letter to NY Legislators Final.pdf